HugoBujanPrevot/zenbatu/README.md

 ## How to Contribute
 To start contributing, make sure you install [Git](https://git-scm.com/downloads) and [NodeJS](https://nodejs.org/en/download/).
 Once these are installed, follow the steps below:

-1. Open a command line console wherever you want to keep the project (shift+right click on a folder on Windows, then "Open Powershell window here"), and type "git clone https://github.com/HugoBujanPrevot/zenbatu".
+1. Open a command line console wherever you want to keep the project (shift+right click on a folder on Windows, then "Open Powershell window here"), and type `git clone https://github.com/HugoBujanPrevot/zenbatu`.
-2. Once the repository is cloned, in the same console window, type "npm install".
+2. Once the repository is cloned, in the same console window, type `npm install`.
 This will automatically install all of the required node packages specified in the package.json file.
 3. You can start working on the project now.
 If you don't know how to use Git, there are a few [guides](https://github.com/git-guides) that can help.